micro Home Solutions is now mHS city lab

 What’s new?
 After four years in India, we’re expanding our horizons beyond Indian cities.
 Although a big leap, we are excited to see, learn and engage with new partners from around the world.

-mHS City Lab continues its engagement with the homeless comunities with the goal to influence the policy and provide practical solutions that could allievate the life of the million homeless in Indian urban centers.
-One milestone of this activity is the 100 Shelters campaign that will see the production and distribution of 100 tents to family homeless in Delhi
+mHS City Lab continues its engagement with the homeless communities with the goal to influence the policy and provide practical solutions that could allievate the life of the millions of homeless in Indian urban centers.
+One milestone of this activity is the 100 Shelters campaign that will see the production and distribution of 100 tents to homeless families in Delhi

 What could be done to achieve a socially inclusive Transit- Oriented Development (TOD) in Delhi (India)?
 After seeing the ambitious TOD policy draft Delhi’s Master plan, we got working on a 26-hectare government owned empty plot in East Delhi, adopting both a ‘Human Centred Design’ approach and a real estate advisory lens to come out with a financially attractive but inclusive project design.
 The interdiscplinary study team included JLL, Oasis Design, SEWA MHT and the study was presented to UTTIPEC, Delhi Development Authority in July 2013

 Smaller cities and towns in India don’t receive the necessary attention when we think of rapid urbanization in India.
 We studied the opportunity to improve housing and living conditions in the informal settlements of Ranchi – an engagement with SEWA MHT and Oak Foundation, UK.

 Key words: Rajiv Awas Yojana, tribal settlements, livelihoods, sanitation, finance